-- 18. All students are required to be in regular attendance at the School for the purpose of attending courses, supervisions and other seminars required by their programme.
+- 28. All students are required to be in regular attendance at the School for the purpose of attending courses, supervisions and other seminars required by their programme. - 29.
 The Research Degrees Subcommittee Chair may allow students to be absent from the School for fieldwork or study elsewhere and will set the conditions which will apply.
 These will include regular contact with their supervisor(s).
-Absence from the School will not normally be allowed in the first year of registration.
-A fee will be payable for the period of absence, and the period will count towards the minimum and maximum number of years of study required by regulations 7-8.
+Absence from the School will not normally be allowed in the first year of registration. - 30.
+Applications for study away from the school must be made through the PhD Academy via the appropriate procedure. - 31.
+A fee will be payable for the period of absence, and the period will count towards the minimum and maximum number of years of study required by regulations 9-10. - 32.
 Students undertaking fieldwork or study elsewhere must carry out a risk assessment in collaboration with their supervisor before starting the period of absence.

-Any ethical issues arising from study away from the school should be considered in accordance with the LSE Research Ethics policy, procedures and guidance. - 19.
-In exceptional circumstances, the Research Degrees Subcommittee Chair may permit a student to reside outside the UK during their period of registration.
-Non-resident registration status will not normally be permitted in the first year or in any subsequent years where a student is required to attend classes at the School or requires access to on-campus resources and facilities and may be subject to confirmation of satisfactory support arrangements and access to appropriate resources and facilities.
+- 33. Any ethical issues arising from study away from the school should be considered in accordance with the LSE Research Ethics policy, procedures and guidance. - 34.
+In exceptional circumstances, the Research Degrees Subcommittee Chair may permit a student to reside outside the UK during their writing up period.
+Non-resident registration status will not normally be permitted where a student is required to attend classes at the School or requires access to on-campus resources and facilities and will be subject to confirmation of satisfactory support arrangements, both academic and non-academic, and access to appropriate resources and facilities.